BLACKHAWKPRODUCTIONS.COM

 local physician attempted to confirm a report that the human remains

-were those of the Timpanogots' chief Black Hawk who had died in 1870
+were those of the Timpanogots' Chief Black Hawk who had died in 1870

 and had been buried in the same approximate location.
 The physician